natesgibson/graph-sketchpad/README.md

 Contains 'index.js' which is where I did all my scripting.

 ## Instructions to Run Locally
 If you want to run the webapp locally, you only need the 'dist' folder.
-I would not reccoment downloading the entire ~100mb project unless you plan to develop it.
+I would not reccomend downloading the entire ~100mb project unless you plan to develop it.
 For the scripting implementation, see 'index.js' in the 'src' folder.

 Open 'index.html' in a modern browser to run.
 I have not tested this on anything other than an updated Chrome on Windows 10 (December 2020).